 The image may have been done when the visual realisation of the Prequel era Jedi were still being worked out, or Chiang may have just decided to paint Obi-Wan in the character costume design he conceived and liked the most at that time.

 Monday, 13 August 2018

-He's let the past and his legacy fascination of Darth Vader 'die', and he's surely become the Supreme Ruler of the galaxy by the time EPISODE IX's begins- in a timeline set quite a while after the events of VIII.
+He's seemingly let the past and his legacy fascination of Darth Vader 'die', and surely becoming the Supreme Ruler of the galaxy by the time EPISODE IX's begins- set in the timeline quite a while after the events of VIII.
 But just what kind of leadership and tactical cunning will the former leader of the Knights of Ren bring to the First Order's destiny, and its role against the building Resistance...?

 An always fascinating character to watch, so well played by Adam Driver, it'll be further interesting to see what new physical and mental skills and emotional facets Kylo Ren inherits at the same time the now more confident and challenging Rey does (their building powers, one for light and one for darkness, having run near parallel in The Force Awakens).
 What will happen when the two eventually meet again after their last lightsaber exploding encounter, and presumably in their final decisive combat...?